ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-Understanding Parameters and Arguments in JavaScript Functions - <a href="https://medium.com/stackademic/understanding-parameters-and-arguments-in-javascript-functions-4989a395e674" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 Amazing Things You Can Do with Simple JavaScript 🤯 - <a href="https://medium.com/@finnkumar6/15-amazing-things-you-can-do-with-simple-javascript-1009e543c73c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thiong'o John W`**
+✍️ **posted by `Aryan kumar`**

-<blockquote>JavaScript functions are a fundamental part of the language, allowing you to encapsulate code into reusable blocks.
-Two key concepts when…</blockquote>
+<blockquote>JavaScript is often thought of as a powerful language reserved for complex applications.
+But did you know you can do some truly…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>